 What is septicemia?

-Septicemia, or sepsis, is the clinical name for blood poisoning by bacteria.
-It is the body's most extreme response to an infection.
-Sepsis that progresses to septic shock has a death rate as high as 50%, depending on the type of organism involved.
-Sepsis is a medical emergency and?needs urgent medical treatment.
-Without treatment, sepsis can quickly lead to tissue damage, organ failure, and death.
+Septicemia is also called sepsis.
+It is the medical name for blood poisoning by bacteria.
+It is your body’s most extreme response to an infection.
+Septicemia that goes on to be septic shock can be fatal in up to half of cases.
+This depends on the type of germ involved.
+Septicemia is a medical emergency.
+You need medical care right away.
+If not treated, septicemia can quickly cause tissue damage, organ failure, and death.

-These infections are most often associated with sepsis:
+These infections are most often linked to septicemia:

 Lung infections (pneumonia)